 What are the things to taste in coffee?
-This post break down everything you want to know about tasting coffee, it's quite a long one.
+This post breaks down everything you want to know about tasting coffee, it's quite a long one.
 Let dig in!

 There are a bunch of acids inside coffee beans.
 It’s also what makes coffee tastes interesting!
 (Rather than just a dark bitter cup right)